Assassination of Lord Mountbatten: Assassination

 My grandfather was at the helm three or four feet behind me and slightly to my right.
 The gelignite under the deck must have been between us because as we rose into the air we went in different directions.
 I remember a sensation, as if I had been hit with a club, and a tearing sound.
 I do not remember my journey through the air or hitting the water but before the debris finished raining down, I was unconscious and about a hundred feet from my grandfather.

 Detective Henry, one of the Garda officers, was watching from the cliffs.
 He recalled that:

 The noise was tremendous, terrifying.
 There was a huge mushroom-shaped cloud of smoke and multi-coloured flashes.
 This cloud rose high above me, and then started to disappear.
 There was debris in the sky and on the sea and I was hit with a huge shower of sea-spray.
 I could hear screams of panic and pain.

 Local fishing boats were quickly at the scene.
 Mountbatten was still breathing when he was pulled from the water, but died within minutes.
-Lady Brabourne was badly injured when she was rescued.
+Doreen Knatchbull was badly injured when she was rescued.
 By the time the boats returned to Mullaghmore harbour, two doctors—on holiday from Belfast—had improvised a first aid post; locals provided doors for use as makeshift stretchers and broom handles for splints.
 The wounded were transported to Sligo General Hospital.
-Timothy Knatchbull and Lady Brabourne were the more serious casualties; they were the first to be operated on.
+Timothy Knatchbull and Doreen Knatchbull were the more serious casualties; they were the first to be operated on.
 She was operated on through the night, but died from internal injuries and shock the following morning.
 Lord Brabourne had badly broken legs, which were saved by surgeons.
 The IRA claimed responsibility five hours after the bombing.